 Neuro Emotional Technique (NET)

 Lyme disease doesn’t only affect the body physically.
 For some people, the condition is as much of an emotional roller coaster.
-Chronic Lyme disease is a source of intense stress, trauma, frustration and may even contribute to depression and anxiety.
+Chronic Lyme disease is a source of intense stress, trauma, and frustration and may even contribute to depression and anxiety.

 NET helps alleviate stuck emotional patterns.